By Darlene Stott

 Modern medicine has transformed the lives of millions of people all over the world.
-It’s helped combat a whole host of human ailments, from viral infections to broken legs.
+It has helped combat a whole host of human ailments, from viral infections to broken legs.
 But how much can your dog benefit from the same treatment?
 Do they even suffer from similar enough illnesses?
 Take oral herpes, for example.
-It’s caused by the herpessimplex virus and causes painful sores on the lips, gums, tongues and roof of your mouth.
+It’s caused by the herpes simplex virus and brings painful sores on the lips, gums, tongue, and roof of your mouth.
 It also happens to be contagious, so handling it in both humans and animals would require some caution.
 But can dogs even get oral herpes?

 Can Dogs Get Oral Herpes?

-Although many may think because oral herpes are contagious, dogs may be able to catch it from us or other animals too, but dogs cannot get oral herpes!
-However, if your dog is showing similar symptoms, such as small lumps in and around the mouth, it could well be viral papillomas.
+No, canines do not exhibit oral herpes as we know it.
+Although many think because oral herpes is a contagious illness, dogs can catch it from us or other animals too.
+However, dogs cannot get oral herpes.
+If your dog is showing similar symptoms, such as small lumps in and around the mouth, it could well be viral papillomas.

 Does My Dog Have Viral Papillomas?

 The symptoms of oral herpes and viral papillomas can be similar.
 Does your dog have small, cauliflower lumps in or around the mouth?
 Does your dog have unusually bad breath?
-Is he not eating his food due to discomfort?
-Are there signs of other swelling around the mouth?
+Are they not eating their food due to discomfort?
+Are there signs of swelling around the mouth?
 All of these are potential symptoms of viral papillomas.

 But what causes these papillomas?
 The virus develops often as a result of a compromised immune system, for example, a genetic weakness they were born with.
 It could also be because of long term corticosteroid treatment.
 Plus, age may play a factor, as we typically see papillomas in puppies and young dogs, aged 2 or below.